Marketing channel: Producer → Retailer → Consumer (One-level Channel)

 Retailers like Walmart and Target, buy the product from the manufacturer and sell them directly to the consumer.
-This channel works best for manufacturers that produce shopping goods like clothes, shoes, furniture, tableware, and toys.
-Since consumers need more time with these types of items before they decide to purchase them, it is in the best interest of the manufacturer to sell them to an intermediary before it gets into the hands of the consumers.
+This channel is most often used by manufacturers that produce shopping goods like clothes, shoes, furniture, tableware, and toys.
+Since consumers need more time with these types of items before they decide to purchase them, the manufacturer will sell them to an intermediary before it gets into the hands of the consumers.

 Using an established network that already has brand loyalty is a good strategy to use for producers to get the product to the end-user rapidly.
 Depending on the form of the retail property, operators can be an independent company, owned by various owners or to engage in the retail network.
 Intermediaries (retail service) are useful due to their experience, professionalism, ability to offer products to the target market, and connections in the industry, as well as advantages in specialization and high quality of work.
 In other words, manufacturers produce large quantity of goods and products but are limited in its assortment and merchandise.
 Consumers seek a wider variety in lesser quantities.
 Therefore, it is highly essential to distribute goods from different manufacturers to suit consumers needs and wants.
 When creating a retail store, buyer effort when making a purchase is considered.
 For example, stores that sell everyday consumer goods are conveniently located in a nearby neighbourhood for residents.
 The speed and convenience of service for clients’ interests are put in high priority.

 An equally important component of the retail trade is the retail function that play crucial roles.
 These include research of products, implementation of storage, setting of pricing policy, arrangements of products and its selection for the creation of different merchandise assortments, exploration of the condition prevailing in the market.
 This channel is considered to be beneficial if the volume of pre-sale and post-sale is insignificant, the amount of segments of the market is not enormous, and the assortment of goods and products is broad.
 Ultimately, the significance of intermediaries in distribution business is vital as they help consumers obtain particular goods of a specific brand without unnecessary steps.
 Thus, mediators play a crucial role in establishing a correspondence between demand and supply.